01 Child abuse

 03 Modern slavery

-Modern slavery and forced labour are profound problems found to exist in more than 165 countries across both the developing and developed world.
+Modern slavery and forced labour count among the biggest social problems and are found to exist in more than 165 countries across both the developing and developed world.
 The Modern Slavery Act was introduced by the UK government in 2015 to combat this global injustice, but charity Focus on Labour Exploitation has called on companies to do far more on this issue.

 “By efficiently capturing information from suppliers and complementing it with third-party data, such as sustainability ratings from EcoVadis, organisations can better evaluate suppliers and ensure their supply chains don’t support practices such as slavery and child labour,” says Alex Saric at procurement management software company Ivalua.